Richard Estes: Work

 Estes stayed true to the photographs he used: when his paintings include stickers, signs, and window displays, they are always depicted backwards because of the reflection.
 His work rarely included litter or snow around the buildings because he believed these details detract from the buildings themselves.
 The paintings are always in daylight, suggesting "vacant and quiet Sunday mornings."
 Estes' works strive to create convincing three-dimensionality on a two-dimensional canvas.
 His work has been described in terms ranging from super-realism, sharp-focus realism, neo-realism, photo-realism, to radical realism.
 The most common one is super-realism.
-Estes' paintings from the early 1960s are typically city dwellers engaged in everyday activities.
+Estes' paintings from the early 1960s are typically of city dwellers engaged in everyday activities.
 Around 1967, he began to paint storefronts and buildings with glass windows and their reflected images.
 The paintings were based on Estes' color photographs, which captured the evanescence of the reflections, changing with the lighting and the time of day.

 Estes paintings were based on multiple photographs of the subject.
 He avoided famous New York landmarks.
 His paintings provided fine details that were invisible to the naked eye, and gave "depth and intensity of vision that only artistic transformation can achieve."

 While some alteration was done for the sake of aesthetic composition, it was important to Estes that the central and the main reflected objects be recognizable, and that the evanescent quality of the reflections be preserved.

 He had a one-man show in 1968 at the Allan Stone Gallery.
 His works have been exhibited at the Metropolitan Museum of Art, the Whitney Museum, the Thyssen-Bornemisza Museum, and the Solomon R. Guggenheim Museum.
 In 1971, Estes was granted a National Council for the Arts fellowship.
 The same year, he was elected into the National Academy of Design as an Associate member, and he became a full Academician in 1984.

+He was the subject of the documentary Actually Iconic: Richard Estes (2019), directed by Olympia Stone.

+Art market

+The highest price reached by one of his paintings in the art market was when Gifts of Nature (1978) sold by $1,284,000 at Christie's, on 10 March 2023.

 Public collections

-Estes is represented in several leading public collections, including the Metropolitan Museum of Art, in New York, the Museum of Modern Art, in New York, the Solomon R. Guggenheim Museum, in New York, the Whitney Museum of American Art, in New York, the National Gallery of Art, in Washington, D.C., the Smithsonian American Art Museum, in Washington, D.C., The Art Institute of Chicago, the Cleveland Museum of Art, the Detroit Institute of Arts, the High Museum of Art, in Atlanta, the Ludwig Museum of Contemporary Art, in Budapest, the Centre national des arts plastiques, in Paris, the Tate collections, in England, and the Thyssen-Bornemisza Museum, in Madrid.
+Estes is represented in several leading public collections, including the Metropolitan Museum of Art, in New York, the Museum of Modern Art, in New York, the Solomon R. Guggenheim Museum, in New York, the Whitney Museum of American Art, in New York, the National Gallery of Art, in Washington, D.C., the Smithsonian American Art Museum, in Washington, D.C., The Art Institute of Chicago, the Cleveland Museum of Art, the Detroit Institute of Arts, the High Museum of Art, in Atlanta, the Ludwig Museum of Contemporary Art, in Budapest, the Centre national des arts plastiques, in Paris, the Museo Botero, in Bogotá, the Tate collections, in England, and the Thyssen-Bornemisza Museum, in Madrid.